nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/filters/filters.md

 ## Design of a filter

 A filter should be used to enable functionality of a dashboard for a user, but not distract from the main content.
-Using a label as a header fora filter, for example 'Contact type', is useful in making sure the purpose of a filter is clearly stated.
+Using a label as a header for a filter, for example 'Contact type', is useful in making sure the purpose of a filter is clearly stated.
 It must also always be clear to a user which filters are in place, which can be achieved by using dynamic chart titles.

 Filters should have: